fercgomes/t2fs/README.md

       * Returns the next available ID to describe the PWOFL file entry.
    * ~Check if a given filename is valid~
       * Return zero is it is valid, non-zero otherwise.
+   * ~Discover and retrieves a open file by its filename~
+      * Returns zero if found an open file with the given filename, non-zero otherwise.

 ### 2. How to implement THE Directory? i-node

-### 3. Mount:
+### 3. ~Mount:~
    1. See if there isn't any mounted partition.
 Only mount if the root is free to go.
 (Id 6: this repeats in another function)
    2. Read Superblock to RAM.
    3. Verify Checksum.
-   4. Load THE Directory i-node and initialize THEDIR struct.
-   5. Initialize System-Wide Open File List (probably use the list API of the first assignment).
-   6. Initialize Process-Wide Open File List.
-   7. Return Success.
+   4. Return Success.

-### 4. Umount:
+### 4. ~Umount:~
    0. Check if a partition is mounted.
 (Id 6: this repeats in another function)
    1. Check that no files are open, including THE Directory.
-   2. Close THE Directory.
-   3. Deallocate Open File Lists.
+   2. ~Close THE Directory.~ Do not let unmount if directory is open.
-   4. Deallocate Superblock.
+   3. Deallocate Superblock.
-   5. Return Success.
+   4. Return Success.

 ### 5. Identify: just do it.